Exhibiting Artists

 • Jon Adam

-A widely respected artist who has exhibited in galleries in New York, London and across the UK since the early 90’s.
-His distinctive oil paintings express an emotional interpretation and abstraction of the natural world around him, using hand ground pigments to maximise depth and luminosity and intensify the emotive response.
+A widely respected artist who has exhibited in New York, London and across the UK since the early 90’s.
+Jon’s distinctive oil paintings express an emotional interpretation and abstraction of the natural world around him, using hand ground pigments to maximise depth and luminosity and intensify the emotive response.

 Workks in West Bay